 - 7 shifts: This app starts at $19.99 per month for basic scheduling and team communication functions for 20 employees.
 To get labor reporting and point-of-sale (POS) integration, you’ll have to upgrade to the Entree level at $43.99 per month.
 7shifts integrates with the widest variety of POS systems.
 Best for: Small restaurants that want a scheduling solution tailored to restaurants.

-- When I Work: When I Work is free for teams of up to 75 employees at a single location.
+- When I Work: When I Work is priced at $2 per employee per month for teams of up to 100 at multiple locations.
 This app includes great timesaving scheduling features, but if you’re looking for reports that sync with your POS, When I Work currently only integrates with Square POS.
-Best for: Restaurants looking for a free scheduling solution.
+Best for: Restaurants looking for an affordable scheduling solution.

 - HomeBase: The HomeBase Basic package is free for single locations and allows you to schedule unlimited employees.
 The basic functions include the scheduler, POS integration as well as a time clock.
 For high-level reporting and the money-saving feature that prevents early clock-ins, you’ll have to upgrade to the Plus level at $40 per month.
 Best for: High-volume restaurants with staff in more than one labor center.